 There are many different types of yoga classes, which can cause confusion for the novice student.
 Hatha yoga is the most common type of yoga practiced today and combines the physical postures and the breath.
 Hatha is a Sanskrit word that means “sun” (ha) and “moon” (tha), and represents the opposing energies in our bodies.
 By uniting these opposing energies, like the mind and body, movement and breath, one can achieve a state of balance and harmony, or “yoga.”

-At Physio Logic, we can customize a yoga plan that is right for you based on your level, age and desire.
+At Shift, we can customize a yoga plan that is right for you based on your level, age and desire.
 Whether you want to learn the basics, deepen your practice, or use yoga as your moving meditation, we can find the class that’s right for you.
 Our teachers can offer you a yoga practice that is safe, challenging and fun.

 We offer private sessions, couples, small group, workshops and can accommodate a yoga party!